Access Control (Authorization)

 $acl->isAllowed('guest', 'article', 'view'); // true

-// can guest edit an article?
+// can guest edit articles?

 $acl->isAllowed('guest', 'article', 'edit'); // false